mansab/github-cctray/README.md

 * set necessary env variable to authenticate with Github (see Prerequisites)
 * export BASIC_AUTH_USERNAME=<user>
 * export BASIC_AUTH_PASSWORD=<pass>
-* python app.py --mode [pat-auth|app-auth] # pat-auth is the default mode if no mode is set
+* python3 app.py --mode [pat-auth|app-auth] # pat-auth is the default mode if no mode is set
 ```